Oneirocom/simulation-demo-1/thoughts.md

 - narrative system adds the event into a queue
 - items from queue are sent off one at a time to argos spell
 - on response from argos, result is printed to a narrative UI somewhere on the screen

+Trading system

+Add ResourceComponent (with count) to Collector.
+Add DominanceComponent as integer.

+When Collectors collide with other Collectors run trading rules:

+- A has what B wants and B has what A wants
+  -- trade
+- A has what B wants
+  -- B has high dominance, A has low dominance
+  --- B steals (aka A "offers" to commander)

+Somehow only want to run in one direction (ie. A collides with B but not also B collides with A) Consider representing rules in a trie for better effciency